 Whether you need to treat your dog's bacterial and fungal skin infections, or you simply want to freshen up your pet in between two baths, antiseptic and cleaning wipes for dogs are very convenient.
 Get the box, take one sheet out, wipe your pooch, and put the cloth in the bin.
-Job done!
+Job is done!

 A dog's skin and dog's epidermis are a lot more sensitive to chemicals and irritations than human skin.
-This is because dog's epidermis is alkaline — dog skin has a pH level around 7 versus a more acidic 5.5 pH level for human skin.
-Therefore, you should never use any human antibacterial wipe on your pets, it may harm them more than do them good.
+This is because a dog's epidermis is alkaline — dog skin has a pH level around 7 versus a more acidic 5.5 pH level for human skin.
+Therefore, you should never use any human antibacterial wipe on your pets, it may harm them more than doing them good.

 Different Uses of Dog Wipes

-Dog wipes are a disposable pieces of cloth that are soaked up with a liquid containing a particular formula.
+Dog wipes are disposable pieces of cloth that are soaked up with a liquid containing a particular formula.
 Because of such versatility, wipes for dogs can be used in so many different situations.
 The active compounds making up this formula will determine what is this wipe good for: